LarsMichelsen/pmatic/README.md

 Should be possible to make this a lot easier.

+I found several other middlewares and libraries for accessing the CCU2 APIs, but most of them required to be executed in somehow specific environments, were not platform independet or implemented in other crapy programming languages.

-I am sure there is still much room for improvement and cleaner APIs, but for the moment I think even this small API wrapper is an improvement.
+I know sure there is still much room for improvement and cleaner APIs, but for the moment I think even this small API wrapper is an improvement.

 ## So how does it work?